Our first CXX-Qt module

 For more details on the available types, see the Qt types page.

-CXX-Qt will then automatically generate a new QObject subclass called MyObject and expose it as an extern "C++" opaque type back to Rust.
+With our completed QObject definition, CXX-Qt will automatically generate a new QObject subclass called MyObject and expose it as an extern "C++" opaque type back to Rust.
 In our case, this means we can refer to the C++ QObject as qobject::MyObject, as it is defined inside the mod qobject.

-This type can be used like any other CXX opaque type.
+This qobject::MyObject type can be used like any other CXX opaque type.

 Invokables